-The PAR file defines the data file and its format.
+The PAR file defines the TEM moment data file name and its format.
+The PAR file format is defined in Section 7.3.
 In this PAR file all three resistive limit components are identified, therefore modelling and inversion will be applied to 3 components.
+Columns 8-10 of the moment data file contain standard deviations for the "resistive limit" components.
+The sds are all zero in this case, and will be ignored by VPem3D.